chesterbr/chesterbr.github.io/_posts/2022-02-26-got-an-rfid-nfc-chip-implanted.md

 That was all cool, yet feels like I just scratched the surface on what can be done with this dual chip implant.
 My bundle included (among other things) these cool hacking tools:

 - [xEM Access Controller](https://dangerousthings.com/product/xac-v2/) is a board that memorizes fobs (including the implant) and can trigger your own hardware to build an an access management system or anything else.
-- [KBR1](https://dangerousthings.com/product/kbr1/) is a module that "types" any RFID tag's id on a computer, Raspberry Pi or anything that recognizes a USB keyboard
+- [KBR1](https://dangerousthings.com/product/kbr1/) is a module that "types" any RFID tag's id on a computer, Raspberry Pi or anything that recognizes a USB keyboard; could be used for a more software-based access control system.
 - [RFID diagnostic card](https://dangerousthings.com/product/rdc/) can identify tag readers as low frequency (LF) or high frequency (HF), so you know which chip to use.

 I am tempted to use some of this stuff to to open my apartment's door (since I already have an electronic lock securely linked to a [Home Assistant](https://www.home-assistant.io/)-controlled Raspberry Pi), but I am not sure how safe that would be (building fobs are ridiculously easy to copy, as seen above).
 On the other *hand* 🥁, it's not like a regular key can't be trivially copied too.
 Have to think about it.